 What can we do?
 As one who is passionate about communication and our world, I have a few ideas.
 It’s time for us to take back control and “to reassert ourselves, behave like adults and put technology in its place” to quote Jonathan Franzen’s article in his review of Reclaiming Conversations.
 I have decided to schedule time and manage when and how I will spend time on my devices.
 For example, I don’t have Facebook installed on my phone and all my notifications are switched off.
 My choice.

-I believe the important people in my life will be quick enough to understand and know how to get hold of you if it’s urgent.
+I believe the important people in my life will be quick enough to understand and know how to get hold of me if it’s urgent.
 But most importantly, I believe we should choose to schedule time with people who are important to us.
 Then, we need to be truly present with them in the room.
 Finally, I’m going to appreciate the time I spend alone, to work creatively, to relax, perhaps even to daydream and dabble with the prospect of boredom.
 Who knows what may happen?